Existence of mASD connections on 4-manifolds with cylindrical ends: Gluing regular families

-(a) We will also be interested in the case where $G_2$ consists of a single point (and so not necessarily an \emph{open} set in the $\mASD$ space).
-In this case, Theorem \ref{thm:2} (a) continues to hold verbatim.
-Theorem \ref{thm:2} (b) holds as stated, with the exception that the map $\Phi$ is now only a $\C^m$-embedding (it need not have open image).
-There is no significant change in the proofs to account for this extension.
+\begin{remark} \mbox{} (a) We will also be interested in the case where $G_2$ consists of a single point (and so not necessarily an \emph{open} set in the $\mASD$ space).
+In this case, Theorem \ref{thm:2} continues to hold verbatim; there is no significant change in the proofs to account for this extension.

 (b) Recall the fiber isomorphism $\rho$ from the beginning of Section \ref{sec:GenGluing}.
 The usual $\ASD$ gluing results (e.g., those of \cite{taubes3,taubes4,donaldson-kronheimer1}) allows $\rho$ to vary as a ``gluing parameter''.
-In that setting, this is necessary for obtaining a local submersion into the $\ASD$ moduli space.
-Since we are working in a gauge slice, as opposed to a moduli space quotiented out by a gauge group, this is not appropriate for the current setting.
-Similarly, there is no need here to give reducibles any special treatment.
-That said, $\rho$ will play an active role in our existence result of Section \ref{sec:b^+=1}.
+Presumably a similar construction could be carried out in the $\mASD$ setting, with the expectation that a parametrized version of the map $\Phi$ from (a) would be a $\C^m$-diffeomorphism onto an open subset of $\rM_{reg}(\mathcal{T}_\Gamma, A_{ref})$.
+Though we do not pursue the details of this parametrized gluing construction here, the isomorphism $\rho$ will play an active role in our existence result of Section \ref{sec:b^+=1}.

 (c) We have chosen to phrase Theorem \ref{thm:2} in terms of the reference connection $A_{ref} = A'(A_{10}, A_{20})$ given by the preglued connection.
 This is only in preparation for our applications below, and this specific choice is by no means necessary.
 Indeed, the proof will show the connection $A_{ref}$ can be replaced by any connection that is sufficiently close to $\mathcal{J}(A_{10}, A_{20})$ in the sense that the coordinates of $A_{ref}$ and $\mathcal{J}(A_{10}, A_{20})$ satisfy the estimate (\ref{eq:hh}). \end{remark}